-Practices are encouraged to use these resources during each survey period.
+Practices are encouraged to use the Commission's resources during each survey period.

 Practices are encouraged to ask for patients' email addresses during the sample week (individual rather than family addresses are preferred).
 Emailed survey invitations contain more information for the patients and may be more convenient.